Cave rescue: Overview

 A network of international cave rescue units is organised under the banner of the Union Internationale de Spéléologie (UIS).
-Most international cave rescue units such as the New South Wales Cave Rescue Squad based in Sydney, Australia, are listed with contacts for use in the event of a cave incident.
+Most international cave rescue units are listed with contacts for use in the event of a cave incident.

 The world's first cave rescue team, the Cave Rescue Organisation (CRO), was founded in 1935 in Yorkshire, United Kingdom.
 Like all UK cave rescue groups, it is composed of volunteer cavers and funded entirely by donations.
-In the UK, regional groups have 'callout lists' containing the details of over 1,000 cavers around the country who can be contacted in case of an emergency.
+In the UK, 16 regional groups provide underground rescue capability and mutual support for cave and mine rescue.
 Since 1967, the British Cave Rescue Council (BCRC) has coordinated cave rescue organizations in the United Kingdom.